You grab your coffee. You sit down. And you think the same thought that’s been plaguing you for weeks now…

 So, it’s tempting to think that EVERYTHING in your business should follow suit.

-But naming your business?
+But when you name your business?

 Naming your business is a creative process.